The Termites: History of the band

 In late 2005, original members Kenny Mitchell and Scott Ballantyne decided to bring the Termites back.
-Original drummer, Ewin Murray, also agreed and so the original three were back for the first time in 15 years.
+Original drummer Ewin Murray, also agreed and so the original three were back for the first time in 15 years.

 This time, Matt Black, bass player from Kenny's previous band, The Hateville Heroes, joined as upright bass player.
 The band started touring again.
 2006 also saw the re-release of the Overload album.

-During the summer of 2006, an additional member was recruited to bring a fiddle to two new tracks, "Somebody's Gonna Pay", and "Bubblegum".
-Johnny Fiddles lived three houses from Kenny Mitchell.
-Johnny has remained in the band, now appearing on many of the new tracks.

 The Termites signed to German record label Crazy Love Records in 2007, with a new album released September 2008 entitled Kicked In The Teeth.

-On 22 January 2021, original bass player Gerry Doyle tragically died as a result of COVID.
+On 22 January 2021, original bass player Gerry Doyle died of COVID.

-Three 'n' Eights guitarist Dougie Ritchie joined the band in 2025 as the double bass player, with the band now recording a third album entitled "Square Go", which is due to be released 2026.

-In September 2025, the band released two new singles - "Don't Touch", a found demo recording and a cover of the Pogues song "Boys from the County Hell", featuring The Borland Ceilidh Band.
-Both tracks were released by 13 Deluxe Records.

 Band members Ewin Murray and Johnny Fiddles (John C Grant) additionally play in Scottish traditional music band the Borland Ceilidh Band.
 Fiddler John Grant additionally performs as a solo musician.